EdenShtein/FlightSimulatorControl/README.md

 In this section we wrote a general server, which can be used over and over again in various projects.
 In order for the server to be re-usable, there must be a seperation between the server's functionality and the rest of the code.

-Therefore, we defined the functionality of the server through an interface, and each project can have different classes that will implement the same functionality in different ways.
+Therefore, we defined the functionality of the server as an interface, and each project can have different classes that will implement the same functionality in different ways.
 Thus, the **Open / Close principle** has been applied.